 Avene Cleanance Expert

 This one is pretty much a dupe for the La Roche Posay and Effaclar Duo/K. I prefer the formula of this one more than the Effaclar Duo/K because it lasts longer.
-It can be used as an all-over face treatment and/or spot treatment as it is also very gentle, calms the skin, and helps fight acne.
+It can be used as an all-over face treatment and/or spot treatment, it’s also very gentle, calms the skin, and helps fight acne.

 Beauty Pie Plantastic Micropeeling Super Drops

 This is an AHA/BHA combo and is one of the most brilliant skincare products I’ve ever used.
-It’s wonderful for oily and congested skin because it’s gentle and you’ll still get glowy skin without the burning feeling.
+It’s wonderful for oily and congested skin because it’s gentle and you can still get glowy skin without the burning feeling.
 It’s supposed to be used as an all-over face treatment and is okay for all skin types.
-Beauty Pie products are pricey, but if you join their membership program and get the products for a lot cheaper.
+Beauty Pie products are pricey, but if you join their membership program you can get the products for a lot cheaper.
 Unfortunately, Beauty Pie doesn’t ship to Canada just yet, but I’m confident they will start shipping to the north soon!

-Mario Badesco Drying Lotion and the Kate Sommerville Eradikate
+Mario Badescu Drying Lotion and the Kate Sommerville Eradikate

 These are some of the best spot treatments in the market.
-It’s celebrity-endorsed, trust me Google it.
+Many celebrities are a huge fan of the Mario Badescu Drying Lotion.
 These are both near dupes of each other, I prefer the Kate Somerville, by a hair.
 Both of these products include sulfur, another great ingredient to fight bacteria and promote cell turnover and calamine to help calm and soothe the skin around spots.
 They are REALLY strong and can be drying because of the high amounts of alcohol in the product (my ONE qualm).
 Beware it might burn.

 Glycolic Acid/Other Fruit Acids You Need To Know About

 If you want to glow, glycolic acid is what you need.
 AHA’s like glycolic are usually derived from fruits and sugars and since they’re water-soluble they also promote moisture to the skin.
 But they don’t get as deep into the pores as BHA’s do.
 Nevertheless, AHA’s are not something to forgo in your skincare routine if your skin can handle them.
-A gentler AHA that experts swear by if glycolic is too much for you is Lactic Acid.
+If your skin can’t handle glycolic acid, then lactic acid is your friend.

-But keep in mind, in all acid-based products, there is a spectrum of strength.
+Keep in mind, in all acid-based products, there is a spectrum of strength.
 The stronger the dose, the higher the chance it can be too strong for you.
 Ever head of a chemical peel?
-It’s essentially an acid peel, but just with an extremely strong dosage of acid, in many cases glycolic.
 But have no fear, there are many wonderful products on the market that should work for you, many of them cult favourites.
 Just be wary to make sure you protect your acid mantle, as in, do not overuse.